 2. Consent for Dual Agency — The real estate agent may ask you to sign this form.
 Dual agency can occur when you are interested in a property which is listed by a certain real estate company, and your buyer’s agent also works for the company which is listing the property.
 If the buyer’s agent and seller’s agent both work for the same company, then a potential conflict of interest may exist.
 Under Maryland law, as long as all parties to the transaction understand and consent to the fact that the buyer’s agent and seller’s agent both work for the same company, then the transaction may proceed.
 You are not required to consent to a dual agency.
 If you do not consent in writing to a dual agency, then no such relationship will exist.
 A dual agent must keep all information confidential regarding your negotiating position or desire to purchase a given property.
 A dual agent must also disclose all material facts about the property to the other party.
 However, a dual agent does not exclusively represent the buyer or seller.

-4. RESPA Disclosure — The Real Estate Settlement Procedures Act requires that certain brokers must make disclosures to you regarding their business relationships.
+4. RESPA Disclosure — Federal and state laws require that certain brokers must make disclosures to you regarding their business relationships.
 Specifically, certain brokers may have an ownership interest or affiliation with a mortgage lender, settlement company, homeowners insurance company or other related businesses.
-If such a relationship exists, the Real Estate Settlement Procedures Act requires that this information be disclosed.
+If such a relationship exists, the law requires that this information be disclosed.
 The broker/agency is also required to disclose to you the approximate costs for services.
 You should understand that the disclosure is designed to inform you of the business relationships.
-Unless otherwise disclosed, the real estate agent does not receive any financial benefit when you choose any of the related companies.
 You are also free to choose a different service provider if you so desire.

 5. Some Information Relative to the Purchase of Real Estate — The agent may ask you to sign this form which provides general information regarding the purchase of real estate.
 This form is not a contract to purchase a house.
 It is designed to help you understand some of the various rights and options which you may have.
 For example, disclosures are made regarding financing, property condition, hazardous materials, equal housing opportunity and information regarding the location of airports.
 This form is extremely valuable in that it neatly and concisely summarizes some of the most important information regarding real estate transactions.